gustavoalito/BeCode/0. Other/Android_Burp.md

+**Intercepting http traffic from an Android emulated phone using Burp Suite**

+# Steps

-- Install android studio
+1. Install android studio
-- Install openSSL
+2. Install openSSL
-- Install burp
+3. Install burp
-- Generate Burp CA
+4. Generate Burp CA
-- Add adb & emulator to the path
+5. (OPTIONAL) Add adb & emulator to the path
 	- https://www.c-sharpcorner.com/article/how-to-addedit-path-environment-variable-in-windows-11/
-- Android Studio > Virtual Device Manager > create a phone: Pixel 5 with Pie (28) android version
+6. Android Studio > Virtual Device Manager > create a phone: Pixel 5 with Pie (28) android version
-- Copy the CA to system as a root
+7. Copy the CA to system as a root
 	- I installed WSL on my Windows machine
 	- Need to mount the path where the executable is: cd /mnt/path...
 	- https://blog.ropnop.com/configuring-burp-suite-with-android-nougat